 One of the most volatile years in the history of the United States was 1968.
 The Tet Offensive escalated the war in Vietnam, we lost two monumental leaders—Martin Luther King, Jr. and Robert F. Kennedy—to assassination, and riots broke out across the nation.
 As students protested the war, popular music became a powerful voice for their generation.
-At the same time, the civil rights and Black Power movements rose, inspiring environmentalists, women, Chicanos, Native Americans and the gay and lesbian community to add their voices to the discourse.
-The exhibit, 1968 in America, showcases a variety of materials from Special Collections including photographs from the University of Arizona, underground press publications, author Edward Abbey’s draft of Desert Solitaire, and other hidden treasures highlighting local and national politics, news, art, literature and culture from 50 years ago.
+At the same time, the civil rights and Black Power movements inspired environmentalists, women, Chicanos, Native Americans and the gay and lesbian community to add their voices to the discourse.
+This exhibit showcases a variety of materials from Special Collections.
+Explore hidden treasures highlighting politics, news, art, literature and culture from 50 years ago—including underground press publications, author Edward Abbey’s draft of Desert Solitaire: A Season in the Wilderness and photographs from the University of Arizona.